 See the how-to catch bass article we linked up in the smallmouth bass section of this article for more fishing tips.

 Crappie might be what you think of when you consider tasty schooling fish at Brownlee, but they’re not the only such fish on the menu here.

 Yellow perch have also made themselves at home at Brownlee.

-If you can find a school with good-sized perch, you can fairly quickly get a good pile of fillet-worthy fish.
+They aren’t always easy to find, but if you locate a school with good-sized perch, you can fairly quickly get a good pile of fillet-worthy fish.

 Use smaller hooks or jigs baited with pieces of worm, mealworm, crickets or similar baits, usually fished fairly close to the bottom.

 These sunfish don’t always get the respect I think they deserve.

 Bluegill are aggressive biters and hard fighters.
 They’re easy to catch and a blast fished with a worm, mealworm or cricket, especially under a bobber.

 For a little more challenge, use a fly rod (or convention rod with a casting bubble) and catch them on a sinking fly or with surface popper.